 The better prepared you are for a move, the smaller the downside.
 Sure, you’ll miss friends and family, but you’ll also be busy adding to your knowledge of a new place with all of its endearing quirks.

 Take some time to do your homework and smooth the path that leads to your new life.
 These tips should point you in the right direction:

 If you can visit in advance to get a feel for your new home port, you’ll be able to envision your new life better.
 You’ll also be able to get a sense of where you might like to live.

 Depending on the housing market in your current city, you may not get good value for your investment, so think about renting your property, rather than selling it.
-You’ll be able to wait until the market is right, while having a fallback if you decide to return.
+You’ll be able to wait until the market is right while having a fallback if you decide to return.
 Conversely, don’t buy a home or condo immediately.

-Rent a property for a year while you learn which neighbourhoods have the amenities you’re seeking and feel like home.
+Rent a property for a year while you learn which neighborhoods have the amenities you’re seeking and feel like home.
 When you do decide to buy, you’ll be happier with the choice you’ve made.